publicus/marc2csv/README.md

     cat data1.mrc data2.mrc data3.mrc > data.mrc
     python marc2csv.py data.mrc > data.csv

-Or, you could use the `-a` / `--append-to-output-file` option, like this:
+Or, if you know the MARC records have the same fields, you could use the `-a` / `--append-to-output-file` option, like this:

     python marc2csv.py data1.mrc --output-file example.csv
     python marc2csv.py data2.mrc --output-file example.csv --append-to-output-file --suppress-header-row

+See also the `--output-long-data` option.

+## Other notes:

 If you see warning messages such as this: